Gouransh-1928/agentic-AI-reports-/README.md

 Add the current numeral value.
 Move forward by 1 position (i + 1).
 Stop recursion when the index reaches the end of the string.

+problem 4 -  Longest Palindromic Substring

+Given a string `s`, return the longest palindromic substring in `s`.

+## Approach

+This solution uses the **Expand Around Center** technique.

+For every character in the string:

+1. Treat it as the center of an odd-length palindrome.
+2. Treat it and the next character as the center of an even-length palindrome.
+3. Expand outward while the characters match.
+4. Keep track of the longest palindrome found.

+## Algorithm

+1. Initialize an empty string `longest`.
+2. Loop through each character in the string.
+3. Check for odd-length palindromes.
+4. Check for even-length palindromes.
+5. Update `longest` whenever a larger palindrome is found.
+6. Return `longest`.
+Example
+Input:
+s = "babad"
+Output:
+"bab"